erlandg/create-mimic-dataset/README.md

 ### Getting access in Google Cloud

 1. Access MIMIC-IV and MIMIC-CXR in Google Cloud : <https://mimic.mit.edu/docs/gettingstarted/cloud/>
-2. Create a project at : <https://console.cloud.google.com/>
+2. Create a project (<https://console.cloud.google.com/>) which is to be used in the Colab project in the following section.

 # Creating the Graph Multi-modal Dataset